vycoder/portfolio/src/blogs/2018/weird-javascript.md

   }
 }
 ```
-Tread carefully though, while it looks like Java classes and other conventional OOP classes, it's very important to remember that these are still just functions constructors under the hood and they create objects.
-Don't try wrapped your head against strict OOP relationships when using ES6 classes.
+Tread carefully though, while it looks like Java classes and other conventional OOP classes, it's very important to remember that these are still just function constructors under the hood and they create objects.
+Don't try to strictly wrap your head around conventional OOP relationships when using ES6 classes.

 ##### Figuring out what something is, `typeof` and `instanceof`
-Due to the dynamic nature of Javascript we will sometimes find ourselves trying to figure out the type of the object truly is for some reason or another.
+Due to the dynamic nature of Javascript we will sometimes find ourselves trying to figure out what the type of the object truly is for some reason or another.

 ```javascript
 var num = 4;